discord/heroku-sample-app/README.md

 Status and updates for the dyno, any deploys as well as specific logs from your bot will be available in the **View Logs** tab. if a shard ever goes off or your bot crashes, the app will automatically restart.
 These events will also be [logged](https://devcenter.heroku.com/articles/logging).

 ![img](./src/img/dynos.png)

-Congratulations, your bot is now ready to go live!